sdether/happenstance/README.md

 ### PubSub

 The PubSub server is responsible to publishing status updates to all subscribers.
+It defines two REST APIs, one for creating and managing publication resources and one for creating and managing subscription resources per publication resource.
+Only the subscription API is required to be implemented, i.e. a pubsub server could be an integral part of the feed content management system and have no publicly exposed API for creating publications.

-Of two APIs, only one of which is required.
-This required API is rooted at any uri provided in the `author.publishers` list in a user's feed and is responsible for letting letting other systems subscribe to update entries.
+The subscription REST API is always rooted at the uris provided by the `author.publishers` list in the feed and.
 The methods supported by the endpoint are:

 **POST:**
 ```javascript